Handling Modifications Of Child And Spousal Support

 If you are seeking a modification to spousal support, or alimony, payments, this can only be done if the original order is explicitly modifiable.
 That is why it is essential to hire our experienced attorneys at the beginning of a divorce so we can try to anticipate any changes that may need to be made further down the road.

 If the support order is modifiable, its terms regarding the amount and duration of support may change.
 Ohio courts may take a number of factors into consideration when determining how spousal support orders shall be modified, including:

 - Substantial change in income, including inheritances

 - Change in health or expenses

 We will work to show why a change should or should not involve a modification to the initial court order.
-In every case, we will put your best interests front and center while we explore all of the options that are available.
+In every case, we will put your best interests front and center while we explore all the options that are available.

-Modifying Child Support and Custody
+Modifying Child Support And Custody

 In some cases, it may also be necessary to seek a change in custody.
 Changing child custody and other post-decree modifications can be complicated.
 However, you can rest assured that we are up to the task.